Abdulrahman-Ayman-Farid/Google-Solution-Challenge/Read Me.md

 3. **Search for the Telegram Bot:**
     - Search in the telegram app by the name : SOLSCAN.xbot
-    - Or just open that link "https://t.me/SOLSCAN_xbot"
+    - Or just open the link "https://t.me/SOLSCAN_xbot"

 4. **Run the script:**

-5. Send a Solar Panel photo and it will tell you whether the solar panel is healthy or not
+5. **Send a Solar Panel photo to the bot without writing any text or prompt and it shall tell you whether the solar panel is healthy or not:**

+6. **Note: Our Bot doesn't support text messeages because it doesn't help in our Goal.**

 ## Alert System